absmach/propeller-docs/docs/getting-started.md

 To install the SuperMQ CLI, follow the [instructions](https://docs.supermq.abstractmachines.fr/getting-started#step-2---install-the-cli).

+---

 ## Provision SuperMQ

-In order for propeller to work, we need to provision SuperMQ.
+In order for Propeller to work, we need to provision SuperMQ.
 This will:

-- Login the user with there credentials.
-If they are not registered, they will need to login using the [supermq-cli](https://docs.supermq.abstractmachines.fr/cli#create-user) or [curl](https://docs.supermq.abstractmachines.fr/api#create-user) or the web interface.
+* Log in the user with their credentials.
+  If they are not registered, they will need to log in using the [supermq-cli](https://docs.supermq.abstractmachines.fr/cli#create-user) or [curl](https://docs.supermq.abstractmachines.fr/api#create-user) or the web interface.
 This will require you to have [supermq-cli](https://docs.supermq.abstractmachines.fr/cli) installed.
-- Create a domain
+* Create a domain
-- Login that user to the domain
+* Log that user into the domain
-- Create a manager client
+* Create a manager client
-- Create a proplet client
+* Create a proplet client
-- Create a manager channel
+* Create a manager channel
-- Connect the manager client to the manager channel
+* Connect the manager client to the manager channel
-- Connect the proplet client to the manager channel
+* Connect the proplet client to the manager channel

 This can be done using the following command: